roxma/nvim-completion-manager/README.md

+# :warning: THIS REPO IS DEPRECATED.
+USE [NCM2](https://github.com/ncm2/ncm2) INSTEAD.

+---

 :heart: for my favorite editor

 # A Completion Framework for Neovim